What is a Network? | Exploring Computer Networking Components

 1. E-Mail Service

-The e-mail service is the most common application used in networking.
-This service provides convenience in online communication and reduces costs in information transmission.
+E-mail service is the most common application used within a computer network.
+This service provides convenience in online communication and reduces costs in information transfer.

 1. Information Service